 The Agency has arrangements with other CCDR divisions: Catholic Charities of Chemung/Schuyler, Catholic Charities of Steuben/Livingston, and Catholic Charities of Tompkins/Tioga.
 The divisions borrow from and lend to each other for short-term needs.
-Interest at prime minus one percent (2.25% at December 31, 2021) is charged on those borrowings.
-There were no amounts due under these borrowing arrangements at December 31, 2021 and 2020.
+Interest at prime minus one percent (6.27% at December 31, 2022) is charged on those borrowings.
+There were no amounts due under these borrowing arrangements at December 31, 2022 and 2021.

-10. RETIREMENT PLAN
+9. RETIREMENT PLAN

 The Agency participates in a defined contribution pension plan that is administered through CCDR.
 All employees who work a minimum of 1,000 hours per year are eligible to participate after one year of service and attaining the age of twenty-one.
 Employees are vested after five years of service.
 In addition, the Agency has discretion to contribute at least 3% and no more than 6% of an eligible employee's compensation.
-The Agency contributed 6% of eligible employees' compensation for 2021 and 2020.
-Pension expense for the years ended December 31, 2021 and 2020 was approximately \$119,000 and \$108,000, respectively.
+The Agency contributed 6% of eligible employees' compensation annually for 2022 and 2021.
+Pension expense for the years ended December 31, 2022 and 2021 was approximately \$112,000 each year.

-11. NATURE, PURPOSE, AND AMOUNT OF RESTRICTIONS ON NET ASSETS
+10. NATURE, PURPOSE, AND AMOUNT OF RESTRICTIONS ON NET ASSETS